Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Instead, the tax administrations generally base their tax assessment on the economical substance, rather than the chosen legal form of a given structure and contracts.
 Case law and administrative practice have developed against various specific structuring variants targeted at tax avoidance.
 To improve legal certainty, some frequent issues and their underlying facts have been included in the tax laws.
 Others are merely addressed in case law and administrative practice.

-In addition, Switzerland takes part in the spontaneous exchange of information on advance tax rulings, which will affect advance Swiss tax rulings in place from January 1 2018 and in the exchange of country-by-country reports.
+In addition, Switzerland takes part in the spontaneous exchange of information on advance tax rulings, which will affect advance Swiss tax rulings in place since 1 January 2018 and in the exchange of country-by-country reports.

 To what extent does your jurisdiction follow the OECD Action Plan on Base Erosion and Profit Shifting?

-Switzerland has agreed to implement the base erosion and profit shifting (BEPS) minimum standards.
+Switzerland has agreed to implement the BEPS minimum standards.
 The effects of this agreement are as follows: